Jayakumarrct/Testing-LaTex/README.md

 latexmk -pdf -interaction=nonstopmode -shell-escape main.tex
 ```

+## Proof Style
+Proofs use the plain `amsthm` environment with simple English and only the steps needed.
+When a proof ends with a displayed equation we place the symbol using `\qedhere`.
+Sections&nbsp;1–2 now follow this style.

 ## Worked Examples
 Example files live under `examples/section-*-examples.tex`.
 Add more by following the same format and labeling examples as `ex:sec<i>-<k>`.
 Compile the notes with:
 ```bash